HoylakeComputerClub/react-contact-app-fe/README.md

 ```bash
 npm install
 ```
+4. make a new file `.env` in the case directory of the project and copy the `.env-example` content inside it

-4. Start the development server
+5. Start the development server
 ```bash
 npm run dev
 ```